How much money do you need to retire in Australia

 Consult with a financial adviser to determine an appropriate rate of return based on your risk tolerance and investment strategy.
 Projecting future returns can help estimate how much you need to save today to achieve your retirement goals.

-To summarise, what we’re trying to say is that saving for retirement is a complex and time consuming process.
+To bring it all together, what we’re trying to say here is that saving for retirement is a complex and time consuming process.
 It’s basically trying to make decisions today about what your future self will want to do many years from now.

 Ultimately, how much money do you need to retire comes down to working out the below: